arangodb/arangodb/Documentation/InstallationManual/Compiling.md

 to setup the makefiles.
 This will check for the various system characteristics and installed libraries.

-If you compile on MacOS, you should add the following options to the configure command:
+Please note that it may be required to set the `--host` and `--target` variables when running the configure command.
+For example, if you compile on MacOS, you should add the following options to the configure command:

     --host=x86_64-apple-darwin --target=x86_64-apple-darwin

+The host and target values for other architectures vary.

 Now continue with @ref CompilingAIOCompile.